BadMagic100/TheRealJournalRando/README.md

 This mod introduces 2 new items types, 2 new location types, and 1 new payable cost type.
 Each killable enemy has 2 new items and locations corresponding to unlocking the Hunter's Journal entry and completing the Hunter's notes for that enemy.
+Crawlids, which are normally granted automatically when gaining the Hunter's Journal, are treated the same as other enemies if any of these items or locations is placed, and require 30 kills for the Hunter's notes.
 Extra (non-killable) entries, including Hunter's Mark, Void Idol, and Weathered Mask, each have 1 new item and location added that corresponds to unlocking the entire entry and Hunter's notes, similar to the journal entries in base rando.

 ### Items

 Journal entry items and Hunter's notes items are provided for each killable enemy type.
-If both items are placed, for a given enemy, they act progressively (in other words, you are guaranteed the entry before the notes).
+If both items are placed for a given enemy, they act progressively (in other words, you are guaranteed the entry before the notes).
 If only one item is placed, the other behaves as it would in vanilla.
 If only the entry item is placed, killing the normal amount of that enemy will unlock the hunter's notes text.
 If only the notes item is placed, you must kill one enemy of the